 That opportunity has always been in the spirit of Axe.
 When Slate writer and mother Dahlia Lithwick tried it herself, she wrote, "I smelled the way an adolescent male smells when he feels that everything good in the universe is about to be delivered to him, possibly by girls in angel wings.
 I had never smelled this entitled in my life.
 I loved it.
 I wanted more."

 I also needed to smell it for myself.
-When I swung by the pharmacy to pick up my birth control, there : bottles of Axe deodorant, lined up like little soldiers ready to head into battle.
+When I swung by the pharmacy to pick up my birth control, there they were: bottles of Axe deodorant, lined up like little soldiers ready to head into battle.
 I reached out and grabbed a stick of Phoenix, and checked to see if anyone was looking.
 I unscrewed the cap and deeply inhaled.
 It smelled the same way it did in high school: full of fire, intrigue and, perhaps, a little magic.